Willenbrink/bachelorthesis/doc/notes.md

 2. One could think about creating a minimal path tree storing only values in leafs
 3. Are we optimising the queries, e.g. returning empty set if intersecting with an empty set?
 4. Discuss: shouldn't we include the names of variables?
-  - It's unclear if it gives any advantages in times of speed due to increased memory consumption.
-Check out a newer paper.
-CF Graf

 5. Type Konsistenz pruefen.
 Bisher ist alles untyped

 * Ant XML für SpecCheck